Must a Court Approve a Qualified Settlement Fund?

 The IRS’s Role

-As noted in a previous article about maximing settlement benefits, using a QSF can provide significant tax benefits to the parties involved in a legal dispute.
+As noted in a previous article about maximizing settlement benefits, using a QSF can provide significant tax benefits to the parties involved in a legal dispute.
 Under U.S. tax law, if a taxable settlement is paid directly to a plaintiff, it is generally taxable as income.
 However, suppose the settlement is paid into a QSF.
 In that case, the funds are not taxable until distributed to the plaintiff.
 This singular feature provides significant tax planning opportunities for the parties involved in a legal dispute.

-It is important to note, however, that the role of the governmental authority in establishing and administrating a QSF can vary depending on the jurisdiction and the specific facts of the case.
-In some cases, the governmental authority may be more active in overseeing the QSF.
-In contrast, in other cases, the governmental authority may approve the establishment of the QSF and leave the fund’s administration to other parties.
+To establish a QSF in the United States, the parties typically seek an order of, or approval by, a qualifying governmental authority (which may be a court or a non-court governmental authority) and ensure the fund is subject to that authority’s continuing jurisdiction, consistent with Treas.
+Reg. § 1.468B-1(c).
+The approving authority will review the proposed QSF documentation and, if approved, settlement funds can be deposited into the QSF and later distributed to claimants.
+It is important to note, however, that the role of the governmental authority in establishing and administering a QSF can vary depending on the jurisdiction and the specific facts of the case.
+In some instances, the governmental authority may take a more active role in overseeing the QSF.
+However, in other cases, the governmental authority might approve the establishment of the QSF and leave the fund's administration to other parties.

 Obtaining an EIN